sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Optional Mechanic: Favor Points

-Whether itís a lavish gift given or a good turn done, favor points represent the social and economic obligations that can tie people together along with the information and services they can offer.
+Whether it√≠s a lavish gift given or a good turn done, favor points represent the social and economic obligations that can tie people together along with the information and services they can offer.
 These can be used in place of or in conjunction with the optional Prestige rule Calling in Favors.

 The most important thing to remember about favor points is that they can only be spent in the region in which they are gained.
 You should keep track of the favor points you accrue in different areas as these persist until they are spent, though the Narrator may rule that they may diminish if you do not return to a region for a year or more.